giuliosmall/healthcare-data-pipeline/README.md

 ```
 ### Security Disclaimer

 All the exposed passwords and database names in this project are meant to speed up the Docker development process.
 This is a practice I would never release in production.
 In a real-world scenario, ensure to use environment variables
 or secret management tools to handle sensitive information securely.

+### Data Modeling Disclaimer

+This project doesn’t follow data modeling best practices like the “Medallion” approach.
+Here, the entire data modeling
+exercise is potentially exposed to downstream stakeholders.
+In a real-life scenario, this should not be the approach.
+There should be only one layer dedicated to final transformation to be exposed to Business/BI, with other layers kept
+internal to the ETL processes.

 ### 4. Use the Makefile